bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

   the resulting diagnosis is likely highly correlated in these situations.
 * **Positive Class**: This stratification was to ensure that the positive classes were distributed correctly across each fold.
-Due to the highly imbalanced problem of only have 1.76% positive classes, ensuring an even balance across folds was very important.
+Due to the highly imbalanced problem of only having 1.76% positive classes, ensuring an even balance across folds was very important.
 * **Patient Representation**: Some patients had only a few images while others had many.
 To have balanced folds, this stratification was to ensure that you have good representation of each across each fold as well.

-Lastly, although the external data had a lot of additional images, many of them were in fact duplicates.
+Lastly, although the external data had a lot of additional images, many of them were in fact duplicates that should be removed.
 But this is harder than it looks because the images were not exact matches, for example they could be scaled and rotated, thus you cannot just compare the raw pixels.
-To have a clean validation set, you want to make sure have a truly independent train and validation set.
+To have a clean validation set, you want to make sure you have a truly independent train and validation set.
 To solve this problem, the preprocessing in [6_] used a pre-trained (EfficientNet) CNN to generate embeddings of each image, and then removed near duplicates (with manual inspection).
 Hundreds of duplicates were removed, making a much cleaner